 Our Master of Fine Arts (MFA) program promotes critical and material inquiry and creative research, in a practice-based, studio environment.

-Graduate students work closely with a diverse range of faculty affiliated with Emily Carr University.
-Our approach to critical making actively integrates praxis with research, and is intended to expand theoretical and experimental frameworks.
-A series of lectures and studio visits from renowned visiting artists and curators inform and supplement your practice, and deepen your professional development.
+Our approach to critical making actively integrates praxis with research, and is intended to expand the theoretical and experimental frameworks in which your studio production is situated.
+Through a predominantly critique-based environment, you will be encouraged to take risks, to challenge, and to grow your established material processes and critical perspectives.
+Research seminars, studio classes and a series of lectures and studio visits from renowned visiting artists and curators are intended to inform and supplement your practice, and deepen your professional development.